-Changes in stock option accounting rules may materially impact our reported financial position and results of operations, our stock price and our competitiveness in the employee marketplace.
+Change in stock option accounting rules may adversely impact our reported operating results prepared in accordance with generally accepted accounting principles, our stock price and our competitiveness in the employee marketplace.

 Technology companies in general and PDF in particular have a history of depending upon and using broad based employee stock option programs to hire, incentivize and retain employees in a competitive marketplace.
-In December 2004, FASB released SFAS 123(R), which will require all companies to measure compensation costs for all share-based payments, including employee stock options, at fair value.
-The provisions of SFAS 123(R) may be applied in one of two retroactive or prospective transition and is effective for PDF for fiscal years beginning on January 1, 2006 for calendar year companies.
-We are currently evaluating the effect that the adoption of SFAS 123(R) will have on our financial position and results of operations.
-While we have not determined which transition method we will apply to measure such compensation costs, we believe that our adoption of SFAS 123(R) will have a material impact on our financial position and results of operations.
-In addition, we believe that the adoption of SFAS 123(R) may impact our ability to utilize broad based employee stock option plans to hire, incentivize and retain employees and could result in a competitive disadvantage to us in the employee marketplace.
+In December 2004, FASB released SFAS No. 123(R), which will require all companies to measure compensation costs for all share-based payments, including employee stock options, at fair value.
+The provisions of SFAS No. 123(R) may be applied in one of two retroactive or prospective transition and is effective for PDF beginning January 1, 2006.
+We are currently evaluating the effect that the adoption of SFAS No. 123(R) will have on our financial position and results of operations.
+While we have not determined which transition method we will apply to measure such compensation costs, we believe that our adoption of SFAS No. 123(R) will have a material impact on our financial position and results of operations.
+In addition, we believe that the adoption of SFAS No. 123(R) may impact our ability to utilize broad based employee stock option plans to hire, incentivize and retain employees and could result in a competitive disadvantage to us in the employee marketplace.